CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

-That final line evaluating `Builtin-idris_crash 'erased`, followed by an error string, should just be the evaluation of `Builtin-idris_crash` _applied to_ that same error string.
+That final line evaluating `Builtin-idris_crash 'erased`, followed by an error string, should just be the evaluation of `Builtin-idris_crash` _applied to_ that very error string.
 An extra `'erased` was getting in there somehow.

 The first thing I did was to check whether this applied to just the Scheme backends, or every backend.
-Unfortunately, I could reproduce the erroneous code generation on both the NodeJS and the Reference-counting C (RefC) backends, meaning the problem was universal.
+Unfortunately, I _could_ reproduce the erroneous code generation on both the NodeJS and the Reference-counting C (RefC) backends, meaning the problem was universal.

 {{< spoiler text="Show NodeJS code" >}}